 As a result of trade with Muslim merchants, the Islamic religion spread throughout the Ghana Empire, among the local traders in the interior and the elite in the metropolis.
 They thought adopting the religion would, perhaps, be beneficial to trade with the Arab merchants who sought their gold.

-Although there has been no evidence to prove that the kings converted to Islam, however, the capital Koumbi Saleh, as of the 1070s, boasted of 12 mosques.
+Although, there has been no evidence to prove that the kings converted to Islam.
+However, the capital, Koumbi Saleh, as of the 1070s, boasted 12 mosques.
 Even the royal palace, with its many traditional occultic shrines, had a mosque for Muslim merchants who visited.

 This division would create a crisis and eventual decline between the indigenous animists and the newly converted Islamists during the reign of Tunka Manin.

 Tunka Manin was the Ghana (king) of the Wagadou from 1062, when he succeeded Ghana Bassi, until 1078 A.D.
-By contemporary accounts, he was portrayed as a lover of justice and he personally resolved several disputes within his empire.
+By contemporary accounts, Tunka Manin was portrayed as a lover of justice and he personally resolved several disputes within his empire.
 He was known for his participation in societies and the fact that he significantly improved the empire’s economy.
-Through projecting an aura of mystery and mysticism, he was able to further develop his public profile.
+By projecting an aura of mystery and mysticism, the Ghana was able to further develop his public profile.

 Tunka Manin himself was not a Muslim.
 He had succeeded Bassi in 1062 and like him had refused to convert to the Islamic religion.
 The missionary Almoravids who wanted to convert other people to their faith, started invading the empire under Abu Bakr ibn Umar.